teayahz/teayahz/README.md

 - hiii, i'm teayahh
 - i’m interested in math and computers and music and linguistics
--  i’m currently learning nothing
+- i’m currently learning: nothing
-- pronouns: she/they
 - fun fact: i'm the reincarnation of Pluto

 <!---